jes/ricochet-group/README.md

  - reload config on sighup
    - make sure to disconnect from non-allowed users, banned users, etc.
  - accept config from either yaml file or command line (think viper has this built-in)
+ - convenient way to run multiple group chats on one machine (just a configuration problem)
+ - unit tests

 admin commands still to implement: